What is Holy Basil (Tulsi)? An Incredible Healing Herb

 Subhead

 What exactly is Holy Basil?
-This herb, also called Tulsi, is an incredible healing herb with so many benefits, you’ll be left asking, “What can’t it do?!”
+This herb, also known as Tulsi, is an incredible healing herb with numerous benefits, leaving you to ask, “What can’t it do?!”
 Learn all about this “Queen of Herbs”—plus, find recipes and growing information.

 What is Holy Basil (Tulsi)?

-A part of the large and beloved mint family, Tulsi is in good company along with rosemary, sage, all mints, basil and so many more.
-A native to the lowlands of India as well as Sri Lanka, Pakistan, Bangladesh, Myanmar, southern China, Thailand and Malasia, Tulsi or Holy Basil, has been beloved and used for centuries not only for her physical medicine but her spiritual offerings.
+A part of the large and beloved mint family, tulsi is in good company alongside rosemary, sage, all mints, basil, and many more.
+Native to the lowlands of India, as well as Sri Lanka, Pakistan, Bangladesh, Myanmar, southern China, Thailand, and Malaysia, tulsi, also known as Holy Basil, has been beloved and used for centuries not only for its physical medicinal properties but also for its spiritual offerings.

 You can find this sacred herb growing at the entrance of temples and homes.
-Sacred to the Hindu god Vishnu, she is used in morning prayers to bring about good health for the individual as well as the family unit.
+Sacred to the Hindu god Vishnu, it is used in morning prayers to promote good health for both the individual and the family unit.

 Holy Basil & Mountain Mint Infused Water